Mitsugu Ihara: Career

 On 15 October 1944, he was promoted to Colonel in the Navy, served at the Imperial Japanese Navy Technical Department and a member of the Education Bureau of the Ministry of the Navy.

 On 24 April 1945, Ministry of the Navy Military Affairs Bureau seconded to Prime Minister's Secretary.
 On September 5, Military Command and Ministry of the Navy.
 On November 30, he transferred to reserve role.

 On 28 November 1947, he received provisional designation for expulsion of public office.

 On 26 January 1953, Appointed as 1st Class Security Officer, with Maizuru District General Manager and Maizuru Training Corps Commander.
 On July 8, With Yokosuka District General Manager.
 On August 16 she was promoted to Assistant Security Officer and appointed Commander of the Second Fleet Group.

 On 3 August 1954, General Manager, General Affairs Department, Maritime Staff Office.

 On 1 August 1956, he was promoted to Chief of Staff, appointed commander of the 3rd Self-Defense Fleet (also commander of the 1st Escort Group).

 On 15 August 1958, he was appointed as the 3rd Chief of Staff, Maritime Self-Defense Force.

 On 29 May 1961, US Government awarded him with the Legion of Merit.
 On 15 August, he retired from the Navy.
 After retiring, he served as the chairman of the Mizukokai Foundation (5th generation).

 On 3 November 1973, he received the Order of the Sacred Treasure, Second Prize.

-On 31 March 1979, he passed away at a hospital in Chiba City due to lung cancer at the age of 75 years old.
+On 31 March 1979, he died at a hospital in Chiba City due to lung cancer at the age of 75 years old.